Chris (Friday the 13th): Appearances

-Chris appears in two of the twelve Friday the 13th films—the third and fourth films as a young woman traumatized from an encounter with Jason Voorhees.
+Chris Higgins (Dana Kimmell) appears in the third installment of the twelve Friday the 13th films as a young woman traumatized from an encounter with Jason Voorhees.
 The books in the expanded universe further explore Chris' story.

 Films

 Chris made her cinematic debut in Friday the 13th Part III on August 13, 1982.
 In this film, Chris is a young woman recovering from trauma who takes a group of friends and acquaintances to the Higgins Haven, her family homestead.
-Due to her trauma, she distances herself from the group and her boyfriend, Rick (Paul Kratka).
+Due to her trauma, she distances herself from the group and her boyfriend, Rick Bombay (Paul Kratka).
 In a monologue sequence, Chris reveals that two years prior, she was assaulted in the nearby woods by a severely disfigured man after a family fight and returned to her family's homestead in an attempt to face her trauma.
 Soon discovering that everyone is dead, Chris finds herself in a confrontation with her attacker, Jason Voorhees (Richard Brooker).
 After fending him off, Chris finds herself cornered in her barn.
 Chris drops from a beam at the top of the barn and temporarily stuns Jason.
 After knocking him unconscious, she hangs him and hits him in the face with a hatchet.
 Due to already suffering from prior trauma, the events of the film leave her hysterical.
-Chris returns in an easter egg in The Final Chapter (1984), as a young woman recovering in a hospital.